Cycle Security Advice

 - Take the same care to lock your bike securely at home.
 Bikes get stolen from communal hallways, gardens and sheds.

 - Don't buy a stolen second-hand bike.
-Insist on proof of ownership and check the bike frame number at BikeRegister.
+Insist on proof of ownership and check the bike frame number on the Bike Checker at BikeRegister.

 - If your bike has been stolen, contact the police.
-Give them your frame number, BikeRegister number, photo and any other details.
+Give them your frame number, BikeRegister number, photo and any other details and register your bike as stolen on BikeRegister.

 - For thefts from the railway, Tube, DLR and Tramlink stations, contact the British Transport Police